gokulmuvvala/Bootstarp5-examples/Responsive Grid/README.txt

-Now this grid is responsive by adding some bootstrap classes.
+Now this grid is responsive by adding some bootstrap column classes.